John Green: Focus on educational content

-As part of the platform's "YouTube Original Channel Initiative", YouTube approached John and Hank with an opportunity to start a Google-funded channels.
+As part of the platform's "YouTube Original Channel Initiative", YouTube approached John and Hank with an opportunity to start a Google-funded channel.
 YouTube gave the brothers $450,000, which they used to launch the Crash Course YouTube channel.
-The channel was teased in December 2011, and then launched on January 26, 2012, with the first episode of its World History series hosted by John Green.
+The channel was launched in January 2012, with the first episode of its World History series hosted by John Green.
 The channel has since grown to 44 series covering topics including history, literature, and science.
 All of the content is available for free and many follow the curricula for the Advanced Placement program.
 John has hosted several of the series, including the first on world history, which he co-wrote with his high school history teacher, Raoul Meyer.

-After two years of producing Crash Course and Hank's science-related channel SciShow through the grants provided by YouTube, the Green brothers ventured to find a more sustainable way to fund the projects.
+After two years of producing Crash Course and Hank's science-related channel SciShow through the grants provided by YouTube, the Green brothers sought a more sustainable way to fund the projects.
 In 2013, they launched Subbable, a subscription-based crowdfunding platform that would enable donators to pledge a monthly sum to creators and receive perks in exchange.
-Among the platform's initial creators and channels were the Green brothers' Crash Course and SciShow, and YouTubers CGP Grey, MinutePhysics and Wheezy Waiter.
+Among the platform's creators and channels were the Green brothers' Crash Course and SciShow, and YouTubers CGP Grey, MinutePhysics and Wheezy Waiter.
+The platform went on to be acquired by fellow subscription-based crowdfunding platform Patreon in March 2015.
+Patreon added Subbable's creators into its fold and the Green brothers became advisors at Patreon.

-Starting in 2012 and 2013, John and Hank began celebrating an event called "Pizzamas" in which they sold merchandise of "Pizza John": a white outlined image of John sporting a thick mustache, originating from a 2009 Vlogbrothers video that then became a popular meme in the Nerdfighteria community.
-The event evolved in 2014, with John and Hank uploading videos to Vlogbrothers every weekday for two weeks, as they had during the first year of the YouTube channel.
-The merchandise also evolved, including fan art printed on blankets, stickers, and tote bags, and pizza-scented air fresheners, with all the proceeds being donated to charity.
+Starting in 2012 and 2013, John and Hank began celebrating an event called "Pizzamas" in which they sold merchandise, including t-shirts, featuring "Pizza John": a white outlined image of John sporting a thick mustache, originating from a 2009 Vlogbrothers video that then became a popular meme in the Nerdfighteria community.
+Starting in 2014, John and Hank began uploading videos to Vlogbrothers every weekday for two weeks during Pizzamas, and began selling more varied merchandise, including fan art of Pizza John printed on blankets, tote bags, and pizza-scented air fresheners.
+All the proceeds are donated to various charities, including Partners In Health.

-In March 2015, Patreon, another subscription-based crowdfunding platform, acquired Subbable and added Subbable's creators into its fold, with the bulk of the acquisition money going to match up to $100,000 in pledges to ease the transition.
-Although talks of the two companies joining forces had been discussed since their launch, they became more serious after Amazon announced a change in its payment services, which would lead to Subbable creators losing subscribers.
-As part of the deal, the Green brothers became advisors at Patreon.